GrohTech/budget-tracker/README.md

 ## Description

-A budget tracker app with offline capabilities.
+Budget Tracker is a Progressive Web Application online-offline (using service workers and indexedDB) budget tracker capabilities.

 ## Table of Contents